A-Slimani/ufc-data-project/README.md

     - Rewrite the scraper to use psycopg2

 ### Low Priority
-- Include other information for fighters (will need to scrape other websites)
+- Include other information for fighters (will scrape from sherdog)
     - Nationality
     - Location
     - Gender